fenago/deep-learning-time-series-forecasting/chapter_13/Lab11.md

 - Seasonal Order: (1, 0, 1, 0)

-- Trend Parameter:‘t’for linear trend
+- Trend Parameter: 't' for linear trend

 It is surprising that a configuration with some seasonal elements resulted in the lowest error.
 I would not have guessed at this configuration and would have likely stuck with an ARIMA